 Accessibility Statement

 This accessibility statement applies to the website and mobile application Go Jauntly on iOS and Android.
-This statement was prepared on 22nd July 2021.
+This statement was prepared on 22nd July 2021 and recently updated on 22nd January 2026.

 Key accessibility features of our iOS mobile application include: